jessfraz/blog/content/post/the-life-of-a-github-action.md

 All the code for this action lives [here](https://github.com/jessfraz/branch-cleanup-action) if you want to skip ahead.

-## The file
+## The Workflow File

 You can create actions from the UI or you can write the Workflow file yourself.
 In this post, I am just going to use a file.

 Here is what it ends up looking like and I will explain what everything means in comments on the file.
+This lives in `.github/main.workflow` in your repository.

 ```
 ## Workflow defines what we want to call a set of actions.